 Pests & Disease Information

 Resistant to Texas Root Rot and Verticillium.
-Susceptible to Beetle Borers and Thrip, Oak Root Rot, Phytophthora and Root Rot.
+Susceptible to Beetle Borers, Psyllid and Thrip, Armillaria, Phytophthora and Root Rot.

 Health, Safety & Environmental Concerns

 Branch Strength Rated as Medium Weak

 SelecTree.
 "Eucalyptus globulus Tree Record."
 1995-2020.
 Aug 14, 2020.